iundd/a11y_me_video/Documentation/AdminstratorManual/Installation/Index.rst

 Installation
 ============

-The extension needs to be installed as any other extension of TYPO3 CMS.
+The extension needs to be installed like any other TYPO3 CMS extension.
 Get the extension by one of the following methods.

 Installation using composer